coveo/source.coveo.com/_posts/2016-09-08-sitecore-powershell-module-with-Coveo.md

   image: slangevin.png
 ---

 The excellent [Sitecore PowerShell Extension]  (https://marketplace.sitecore.net/Modules/Sitecore_PowerShell_console.aspx?sc_lang=en) allows you to return items from your index and display its properties in a friendly manner.
 All of this at a much faster speed than using the Content Search API.
-This is of course just one function of that rich extension.
+This is, of course, just one function of that rich extension.

 <!-- more -->

 Coveo has a [REST Search API] (https://developers.coveo.com/display/SearchREST/REST+Search+API+Home) which gives you the opportunity to send complex queries, but the advantage of the SPE is its usability across all your search providers.
-For example, I might want to compare the amount of results returned between might Lucene, Solr and Coveo indexes with the same script.
+For example, I might want to compare the amount of results returned between Lucene, Solr and Coveo indexes with the same script.

 ##Example with Lucene

 Thanks to CJ Morgan at [BrainJocks] (http://www.brainjocks.com/team) for providing me a basic SPE script with several examples.
-This would usually work with Lucene, and I believe also Solr.
+This will work with Lucene, and I believe also Solr.
 It uses the sitecore_master_index with some custom GUIDs and templates.

 ```powershell